We are the staff family that serves the

 It is a great blessing to have served in this ministry since 1995.
 We invite you to register and participate in some of the ministries: Holy Eucharist, Readers, Acolytes, Music (choir).

 Welcome to St. Cecelia!
-We invite you to contact us with questions and if you need any information.
+We invite you to contact us and are here to help with your needs.
 Having been part of our parish since 1993, I am blessed to serve this wonderful community.

 I look forward to assisting you with information regarding Baptisms, Marriage, Quincinera or Anniversaries.

 It is my privilege to serve our parish in many ways; maintaining our database, social media and website, creating our weekly bulletin, coordinating weddings, recruiting and scheduling volunteers, facilitating groups and events, providing sacramental certificates and more.

 Please call me at 727-447-3494 ext.
 111.

 I am a life-long St. Cecelia parishioner, and feel very much at home here.

 Ana and her family have been parishioners of St. Cecelia for many years.
 She is active in our V Encuentro ministry and Hispanic Community as well.